Pharmacology Pharmacokinetics #2

 This is not the correct answer because the healthcare provider is the only one who can change the route to intravenous, not the nurse.
 Absorption is greatly increased with IV administration of medications.
 Intravenous administration would increase the dangers associated with narrow therapeutic medications and are generally not the preferred route, if the PO route is available, unless an emergent situation.

-- Assure the patient of minimal side effects
+- Assure the client of minimal side effects

 This is not the correct answer because medications with a narrow therapeutic range are considered more dangerous.
 They generally have drug-related complications and high incidence of adverse effects.
 These drugs are given with caution and blood levels monitored closely.